zoelaventhol/vue-practice/README.md

 - A "Submit" button.

 ### Step 2: Add functionality
-_Data binding with v-model, and click events_
+_Concepts: data binding with v-model, and click events._

 Add functionality to your "Submit" button - when you click it, it should save your form input (an image URL), to your data.

 - Create data called "images", and initialize it as an empty array.